deskpro/eslint-plugin-deskpro-product/docs/rules/styled-tspan-must-have-as-attribute.md

 # Styled TSpan element attributes must contain 'as' (`@deskpro/deskpro-product/styled-tspan-must-have-as-attribute`)

+🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->

 Deskpro-UI will try to infer what tag type TSpan should use from it's `type` attribute.
 However, if a TSpan is `styled()` and then has it's attributes set with a `attrs()` method, this will override the logic that handles this in DP-UI.
 To that end, we have to ensure that any `attrs()` methods return attributes with an `as` prop.